SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/07-TroubleShooting.md

 Suggestions:

     Condition                         Machines Matched    Suggestion
     ---------                         ----------------    ----------
-1   ( TARGET.Memory >= 2097152 )      0                   MODIFY TO 225687
+1   ( TARGET.Memory >= 2097152 )      0                   MODIFY TO 3500
-2   ( TARGET.Arch == "X86_64" )       12529
+2   ( TARGET.Arch == "X86_64" )       94
-3   ( TARGET.OpSys == "LINUX" )       12529
+3   ( TARGET.OpSys == "LINUX" )       94
-4   ( TARGET.Disk >= 1 )              12529
+4   ( TARGET.Disk >= 1 )              94
-5   ( ( TARGET.HasFileTransfer ) || ( TARGET.FileSystemDomain == "crane.unl.edu" ) )
+5   ( ( TARGET.HasFileTransfer ) || ( TARGET.FileSystemDomain == "login.crane.hcc.unl.edu" ) )
-                                      12529

 ~~~

-By looking through the match conditions, we see that many nodes match our requests for the Linux operating system and the x86_64 architecture, but none of them match our requirement for 2097152 MB of memory.
-This is an error we introduced
+By looking through the match conditions, we see that many nodes match our requests for the
+Linux operating system and the x86_64 architecture, but none of them match our requirement
-puposefully in the script by including a line *request_memory = 2 TB* in the file "error101_job.submit".
+for 2097152 MB of memory.
+This is an error we introduced puposefully in the script by
+including a line *request_memory = 2 TB* in the file "error101_job.submit".

 We want to edit the job submit file and change the requirements such that we only request 512 MB of memory.
 The request_memory line should look like this: *request_memory = 2 GB*